Roxio’s CD mastering and duplication software,

 Toast 5 Titanium is the latest iteration of Roxio’s popular Toast product.
 And Roxio, in case you don’t know, is the software publishing subsidiary of Adaptec.
 The software lets Macs equipped with recordable CD and DVD drives to burn discs.
 Toast’s previous incarnations have long been a mainstay of the Mac market, both as an independent commercially-available title and as an OEM product bundled with various third-party CD-RWs.
 Nemechek provided MacCentral with

-about Toast 5 Titanium earlier this month.
+extensive details about Toast 5 Titanium earlier this month.

 The new version of Toast incorporates a brand new graphical user interface, and also sports the ability to do background printing, regardless of whether or not your drive has buffer underrun (or “burnproof”) protection.
 Other new features include preparation of digital video files for the Video CD format; DVD mastering on DVD-R, DVD-RW, and DVD-RAM drives; support for the MP3 CD-ROM format; improved data and audio CD format support; more broad support for CD copying; and an online help system.